Available only for current museum members. Membership will be verified at check-in.

 Historic Stonewall

-Now available on Airbnb.
-With history dating back to 1831, Historic Stonewall on East Main Street in Gallatin, Tenn., provides the perfect location for an overnight stay you won’t forget.
+Now available on Airbnb and Gallatin Stays.
+With history dating back to 1831, Historic Stonewall on East Main Street in Gallatin, Tenn., provides the perfect location for an overnight stay where every creaking floorboard tells a story!
+Explore the artifacts in the home by scanning any of the nine interactive QR codes during your stay.

 1831 - Built for Dr. Levi Dana Ring, superintendent of Transmontania Academy (on land he purchased from General/Governor William Hall)